r7kamura/json-encodable/README.md

 ## Usage
 1. Include `JSON::Encodable` module
 2. Call `.property` method with property name
-3. Then the instance will be able to respond to `.to_json` method
+3. Then the instance will be able to respond to `to_json` method

 ### #to_json
 ```ruby